 Today I have a very simple dish to share with you.
 This creamy pasta sauce is the ultimate in comfort food.
 And it’s also special enough (and easy enough) to make for Valentine’s Day.

 An easy take on chicken fettuccine alfredo, it has a subtle flavor that enhances any pasta you put it on.
-Pair it with some rotisserie chicken or simple sauteed chicken tenders, and your comfort pasta meal/Valentine’s meal is complete!
+Pair it with a nice salad, and your meal for two is good to go!
 So, if you’re wondering how to make a nice, creamy pasta sauce, kick back.
 I got you.

 In need of more comfort?
 Try my creamy macaroni and cheese, creamy vodka sauce, or my comforting noodles, which is an easy take on cacio e pepe.

 Comfort Food Can Totally Be Romantic